Webinage/Soundcase/.github/CONTRIBUTING.md

 - **`dist`**: contains built files for distribution.
 Note this directory is only updated when a release happens; they do not reflect the latest changes in development branches.

-  See [dist/README.md](https://github.com/tyson/tyson/blob/dev/dist/README.md) for more details on dist files.
+  See [dist/README.md](https://github.com/soundcase/soundcase/blob/dev/dist/README.md) for more details on dist files.

 - **`flow`**: contains type declarations for [Flow](https://flowtype.org/).
 These declarations are loaded **globally** and you will see them used in type annotations in normal source code.

-- **`packages`**: contains `tyson-server-renderer` and `tyson-template-compiler`, which are distributed as separate NPM packages.
-They are automatically generated from the source code and always have the same version with the main `tyson` package.
+- **`packages`**: contains `soundcase-server-renderer` and `soundcase-template-compiler`, which are distributed as separate NPM packages.
+They are automatically generated from the source code and always have the same version with the main `soundcase` package.

 - **`test`**: contains all tests.
 The unit tests are written with [Jasmine](http://jasmine.github.io/2.3/introduction.html) and run with [Karma](http://karma-runner.github.io/0.13/index.html).
 The e2e tests are written for and run with [Nightwatch.js](http://nightwatchjs.org/).